ahrvoje/arb4win/README.md

 1. **_ARB_MinGW_package.7z_** contains all sufficient material to build described static and dynamic libraries.
 Download it and unpack into any desired folder on your computer.
 2. Check and adapt `COMPILER`, `HOST` & `BUILD` variables at ln.
 33-35 of **_/local/bin/build_ARB.sh_** according to your needs.
 Also, every library can be set to be build in static or shared form and checked by the available set of tests.
 One can control this by setting corresponding `BUILD_STATIC`, `BUILD_SHARED`, `CHECK_STATIC` & `CHECK_SHARED` variables to "yes"/"no" value at ln.
 41-62 of **_build_ARB.sh_**.
-3. Finally, after starting *_msys.bat_*, one simply has to execute the following command line and the build process will start:
+3. Finally, after starting MSYS with **_msys.bat_**, one simply has to execute the following command line in MSYS shell and the build process will start:
 ```
 $ build_ARB.sh
 ```